Search

 • Helical screw

-Polymer and paints processing Handles viscoelastic liquids that are more than 20 Ns/m2 Less radial flow patterns
+Polymer and paint processing Handles viscoelastic liquids that are more than 20 Ns/m2 Less radial flow patterns

 Gate Blending operations